 1. Adidas Began With a Clear Performance Mission

-In the early years:
+In its early years:

-- Footwear design focused on grip, stability, and speed
+- Designs emphasized grip, stability, and speed

-- High-level athletes validated product performance
+- Elite athletes validated product performance

 Why this mattered